Winter is a time for cosying up in front of the fire with your new pyjama set and a cup of hot cocoa, or following up Christmas festivities, right?

 Grab your boots and your thermals, and get out there to (safely) enjoy the panoramic icy views, and the chill of the Welsh winter wind.
 Revel in the fresh feeling of activeness that beats the usual seasonal lethargy and over-indulgence.

-This guide to winter walking in Wales will tell you all you need to know, from the gentle rambles to the more challenging treks.
+This guide to winter walking in Wales will tell you all you need to know, from the gentle rambles to the more challenging treks so that you can make the most of your winter break here at Lyons.
 We’ve categorised these locations by difficulty, not location, to ensure all abilities can enjoy the spectacular trails of Wales.

 Beginners Winter Walks